Poland national baseball team

 The Poland national baseball team is the national baseball team of Poland.
 The team competes in the bi-annual European Baseball Championship.

 In 2016, Poland won the European Baseball Championship Group C tournament in Miejska Górka, Poland, defeating Romania 7-1 in the final.
 The team went undefeated in the tournament overall, with 5 wins.

+On April 12, 2024, Dennis Cook was announced as the new manager along with John McLaren and Paul Bragiel joining the coaching staff.

 Roster

 Poland's roster for the European Baseball Championship Qualifier 2022, the last official competition in which the team took part.